Drama & Theatre A Level

 You will enjoy this course if you are creative and interested in studying and making theatre, as a performer and/or a designer; or you are considering a profession in the entertainment industry.

 Our Drama and Theatre course is taught in excellent purpose-built facilities, which include rehearsal rooms and a fully functional black box theatre.
-Visiting theatre groups and practitioners, theatre trips and enrichment activities such as the annual student play and working towards LAMDA Acting qualifications ensure that any student studying at Long Road have the opportunity to develop their skills beyond the study timetable.
+Visiting theatre groups and practitioners, theatre trips and enrichment activities such as working towards LAMDA Acting qualifications ensure that any student studying at Long Road has the opportunity to develop their skills beyond the study timetable.

 Skills you'll gain